OlimilO1402/IO_PathFileName/README.md

 * Create a shorted string of x chars to use in history-lists
 * Get a pointer to a string-buffer to use it in WinAPI-functions
 * Uses mostly VB-functions and as less WinAPI-functions as needed
-* Works in VBC, VBA, VBA7, x86 and x64
+* Works in VBC, VBA, VBA7, x86 and x64 and Unicode

 ![PathFileName Image](Resources/PathFileName.png "PathFileName Image")